-- · you smoke - you or anyone in your immediate family has had blood clots in the legs (DVT) or lungs (PE), a heart attack, a stroke, breast cancer or high cholesterol.
+- you smoke - you, or anyone in your immediate family has had blood clots in the legs (DVT), or lungs (PE), a heart attack, a stroke, breast cancer or high cholesterol.

-Tell your doctor if you have, or have had any of the following medical conditions:
+Tell your doctor if you have or have had any of the following medical conditions:

-- diabetes

-- · high blood pressure

-- heart valve disorders or certain heart rhythm disorders

-- migraine - an increased potassium blood level (e.g. due to problems with your kidney/s) and also use diuretics or other drugs that may increase the potassium in your blood - cancer - hyperhomocysteinaemia, a condition characterised by high levels of the amino acid homocysteine in the blood.
+- diabetes - · high blood pressure - heart valve disorders or certain heart rhythm disorders - migraine - cancer - polycystic ovary syndrome, a hormonal condition which can cause menstrual irregularity and excess hair growth - hyperhomocysteinaemia, a condition characterised by high levels of the amino acid homocysteine in the blood - severe high or low levels of fats in the blood.